shivam-nath-10003/BikeShare-Weather-Regression/README.md

 - **Traditional Regression**: Simple and multiple linear regression models are implemented using scikit-learn to predict bike rental counts.
 - **Neural Network Regression**: TensorFlow is used to build neural network models for regression, including single-node networks and multi-layer networks with various configurations.
 - **Model Evaluation**: Mean Squared Error (MSE) is calculated to evaluate the performance of linear regression and neural network models.
 Additionally, scatter plots are generated to compare predicted values against true values.
+- **Streamlit Application**: A Streamlit web application is included for interactive prediction of bike sharing demand using both linear regression and neural network models.

 ## Dataset Source